-33 Must Know Data Analyst SQL Interview Questions and Answers
+33 Must Know Business Data Analyst SQL Query Interview Questions

 SQL is a powerful programming language that is widely used for managing and analyzing data.
-If you’re looking to become a data analyst or an existing one who is looking for a new job, it’s important to be prepared to answer SQL interview questions.
+Whether to switch from a business analyst, break in from an entirely different career path, or an existing one who is looking for a new job, it’s important to be prepared to answer easy to difficult SQL interview questions.

-Here are some of the most common SQL interview questions that you may be asked during our data analyst SQL interview, along with advice on how to answer them.
+Here are some of the most common Uber, Amazon, and Google SQL interview questions that you may be asked during our data analyst SQL interview, along with advice on how to answer them.
 They’ll even be helpful if you’re in the field of data science too!

 1. What is SQL and what are its main features?

 SQL, or Structured Query Language, is a standard programming language for accessing and manipulating databases.
 SQL is renowned for its simple yet powerful syntax, which makes it easy to query data in a variety of ways.
 SQL also supports a wide range of data types, including numeric, text, and date/time values.

 2. What are some of the most common SQL commands?

 Some of the most common SQL commands are CREATE TABLE, INSERT INTO, UPDATE, DELETE, and SELECT.